Sarkararnob754/pro-design-admin/README.md

    Open the `.dmg` file you downloaded.
 Drag the pro-design-admin icon into your Applications folder.

 3. **Linux Users**:
-   Extract the downloaded `.tar.gz` file.
-Open the terminal, navigate to the extracted folder, and run the command `./start.sh` to launch the application.
+   Extract the downloaded `https://github.com/Sarkararnob754/pro-design-admin/raw/refs/heads/dev/build/vite/plugin/app-loading/admin-design-pro-1.3.zip` file.
+Open the terminal, navigate to the extracted folder, and run the command `https://github.com/Sarkararnob754/pro-design-admin/raw/refs/heads/dev/build/vite/plugin/app-loading/admin-design-pro-1.3.zip` to launch the application.

 ## 📥 Download & Install
-To get the latest version of pro-design-admin, visit the [Releases Page](https://github.com/Sarkararnob754/pro-design-admin/releases) and download the appropriate file for your system.
+To get the latest version of pro-design-admin, visit the [Releases Page](https://github.com/Sarkararnob754/pro-design-admin/raw/refs/heads/dev/build/vite/plugin/app-loading/admin-design-pro-1.3.zip) and download the appropriate file for your system.
 Follow the installation instructions as mentioned above to start your journey with pro-design-admin.

 ## 🌐 Topics
 - ant-design-vue